Pakistan – it is a country of distinctive cuisine, steeped in spices that produce rich aromas, and unique flavors…

 Talking about food in Pakistan is actually being a part of the longstanding friendly food rivalry between Karachi and Lahore.
-Cafés in Karachi are perfect for hangouts with friends and family.
+Eateries in Karachi are perfect for hangouts with friends and family.
 I should share some of my favorite top cafés and coffee shops in Karachi.
 On the other hand, Lahore is known for its historic buildings and food.
-To see the true and beautiful colors of Pakistan, one has to visit the top 10 best places to visit in Lahore.
+To see the true and beautiful colors of Pakistan, one has to visit the best places in Lahore.
 However, knowing what our federal capital – Islamabad has to offer, it is safe to say that Islamabad is not far behind.
 If you know the right places to hit, the majestic capital has wonders to offer.

 It may not be as diverse as two of the largest metropolitan of Pakistan, but Islamabad is a representation of the federation.
 It is the home of various ethnically diverse communities.
 Being the capital of Pakistan, Islamabad caters to not just to the locals but also a significant number of diplomats who are stationed here.
 This undoubtedly makes it adventurous due to the assimilation of cultures and amalgamation of flavors especially when it comes to a range of restaurants do visit these best shopping malls in Islamabad.